gcr-solutions/recommender-system-dev-workshop-code/README.md

 ## Description
 This is refactored Recommender System with plugin design, which means each moving pecieces are highly customizable.

+## How to use it

+### Deploy by yourself

+Follow the step-by-step instruction in the [workshop](https://gcr-solutions.github.io/recommender-system-dev-workshop/)

+### Ask for professional support

+Please go to the [aws gcr solution page](https://www.amazonaws.cn/en/solutions/recommender-system-solution/) for professional support.

 ## Architecture
 ![architecture](/images/architecture.png)